Is There Really a Difference Between Adenomyosis and Endometriosis?

 |abnormal uterine bleeding (AUB)|

 Most medical papers do not consider “Abnormal Uterine Bleeding” (AUB) as a symptom of endometriosis, whereas adenomyosis is well-known to cause excessive and prolonged bleeding.
-The reasons why they differ here are obvious and simple: because the endometrial tissue exists in and effects the womb in adenomyosis.
+The reasons why they differ here are obvious and simple: because the endometrial-like tissue exists in and effects the womb in adenomyosis.
 It does not exist in and effect the womb in endometriosis.

 But is this reason enough to distinguish between the two diseases?
-After all, we don’t give endometriosis a completely different name if endometrial tissue shows up in the rectum versus the bladder.
+After all, we don’t give endometriosis a completely different name if endometrial-like tissue shows up in the rectum versus the bladder.
 And surely they cause complications related specifically to those body parts, too.

 Another symptom that is thought to only occur in adenomyosis, is an enlarged uterus.
 However Benagiano and Brosens13 have reported that increased thickness of the uterus occurs in women with endometriosis, as well, especially in more advanced stages.
 This is due to a dysfunction of the endometrium in the inner myometrium, called the junctional zone (JZ), a symptom also shared with adenomyosis.